Causes, Effects and Solutions to Mining Pollution

 Sometimes, you may be unaware that a product is made from precious materials or has materials that need to be mined in it.
 A good example is your computer, which has some element of gold in it.
 The same goes for cell phones containing copper, platinum, and other extracted materials.

-The more obvious ones like jewelry are also in high demand, particularly wedding rings, as people get married almost all the time.
+The more obvious ones, like jewelry, are also in high demand, particularly wedding rings, as people get married every day.

-Since we cannot halt population growth, alternatives have to be provided to reduce mining pollution.
-However, before we discuss the solutions to mining pollution, let’s explore the effects it leaves on the environment.
+Since we cannot halt population growth, alternatives must be provided to reduce mining pollution.
+However, before we discuss the solutions to mining pollution, let’s explore its effects on the environment.

 Serious Effects of Mining Pollution

-It’s no secret that mining pollution leaves many negative impacts on the environment – the water bodies, atmosphere, and land itself.
-But, unfortunately, there are also terrible effects on living things, like humans and wildlife.
+It’s no secret that mining pollution negatively impacts the environment – the water bodies, the atmosphere, and the land itself.

 So, some of the effects of mining pollution include:

-The mining process involves drilling through the earth, which results in the release of dust in large quantities.
+The mining process involves drilling through the earth, an activity that results in the release of dust in large quantities.
 When you inhale large amounts of dust repeatedly and over time, you may find yourself with black lung disease.
-It’s also known as a coal worker’s pneumoconiosis, affecting your ability to breathe.
+It’s also known as a coal worker’s pneumoconiosis, affecting your breathing ability.

-It could take long years to become effective, and it starts with tightness, shortness of breath, and cough.
+It could take long years to become effective, starting with tightness, shortness of breath, and cough.
 It’s, however, incurable.

-People who also live around mining areas can be susceptible to mining pollution because they constantly have to breathe in the dust and other chemicals expelled during the separation of precious materials from ore.
+People living around mining areas can be susceptible to mining pollution because they’re constantly exposed to dust and other chemicals expelled when separating precious materials from ore.

 It’s also general knowledge that mining activities are dangerous to humans and wildlife.
-They cause respiratory problems for humans and can result in severe injuries and death when mines cave in or when miners contact sulfur or cyanide.
+They cause respiratory problems for humans and can result in severe injuries and death when mines cave in or when miners come into contact with sulfur or cyanide.

 In addition, these separation chemicals can also spill and find their way to our water bodies, which is very deadly for aquatic creatures.
 A few drops may have no effect, but they can be fatal to marine animals when the spill is continuous and in large quantities.